Composante Spatiale Optique: Technical capabilities

 Unlike the Helios satellites, which used the same bus as the Spot satellites, CSO uses technology derived from the Pléiades satellites.
 It is much heavier than Pléiades with a mass of 3650 kg.
 They are made out of 3 identical satellites.
-The first one was launched in December 2018, and provide Very High Resolution imagery - like the Helios 2 satellites, so around 35 cm from an 800 km orbit.
+The first one was launched in December 2018, and provide Very High Resolution imagery - like the Helios 2 satellites, around 35 cm from an 800 km orbit.
 The second satellite provides Extremely High Resolution imagery - around 20 cm - from a 480 km orbit.
 The third satellite was launched in March 2025 and provides increased revisit capabilities.
 The satellites have the ability to take infrared images.
 The satellite manufacturing was awarded to Airbus Defence and Space, while the optical payload is built by Thales Alenia Space.

 The CSO system is able to produce at least 280 images a day on average.

 The program cost is estimated at €1.3 billion, with an additional €300 million for the ground segment and 10 years of operations.
 The marginal cost of the third satellite is €300 million.